aws-samples/aws-media-services-simple-live-workflow/README.md

 Following are links to CloudFormation templates for each module of the workshop. **Copy the link address and use that with CloudFormation to create the module contents in your account.** You may need to enter information into the CloudFormation template about resources created in previous modules.
 If you are not familiar with AWS CloudFormation, review the online [User Guide](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

-**These templates are supported in regions: us-west-2, us-east-1, and eu-west-1.**
+**These templates are supported in regions: ap-northeast-1 ap-northeast-2 ap-southeast-1 ap-southeast-2 eu-central-1 eu-west-1 eu-west-3 sa-east-1 us-east-1 us-west-2**

 - [**Entire Workshop**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/LiveStreamingWorkshopResources.json) - This template will perform all the configuration steps of modules 1, 2, 3 and 5.